EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Once succesfully uploaded, make sure an active `netcat` listener is running locally listening to the port number specified on the reverse shell.
+Once succesfully uploaded make sure to set up an active `netcat` shell listening to the port number specified on the reverse shell.

 ```
 nc -lvnp LOCAL_PORT
 ```

-Now start the service to establish a connection with our target machine on the `netcat` shell.
+Now start the service to establish a connection with our target machine with `netcat`.

 ```
 C:\Program Files (x86)\IObit\Advanced SystemCare>sc start AdvancedSystemCareService9